brevzin/cpp_proposals/2996_reflection/reflection.md

 [#]{.pnum} *Mandates*: `T` is a structural type that is neither a reference type nor an array type.

-[#]{.pnum} *Constant When*: Any value computed by `expr` having pointer type, or every subobject of the value computed by `expr` having pointer or reference type, is the address of or refers to an object or entity that
+[#]{.pnum} *Constant When*: Any value computed by `expr` having pointer type, or every subobject of the value computed by `expr` having pointer or reference type, is the address of or refers to an object or function that

   - [#.#]{.pnum} is a permitted result of a constant expression ([expr.const]),
   - [#.#]{.pnum} is not a temporary object ([class.temporary]),